tldr-pages/tldr/pages/linux/e2freefrag.md

 # e2freefrag

-> Print the free space fragmentation information for ext2/ext3/ext4 filesystem.
+> Print the free space fragmentation information for ext2/ext3/ext4 filesystems.
 > More information: <https://linux.die.net/man/8/e2freefrag>.

 - Check how many free blocks are present as contiguous and aligned free space: